 Filmography: [ Composer ]

 Biography: Alf Clausen grew up in Jamestown, North Dakota.
 Despite his musical inclinations (he played piano, was a French hornist in his school band, and sang in his school choir) he enrolled at North Dakota State University majoring in mechanical engineering.
 One summer, he traveled to New York City to visit his cousin - a professional pianist in Manhattan.
 It was there that Alf decided that he was destined for the musical life.
-Upon his return to North Dakota, he switched his major to music theory and would eventually head off to Berklee College in Boston for more in-depth music studies.
+Upon his return to North Dakota, he switched his major to music theory and would eventually head off to Berklee College of Music in Boston for more in-depth studies.
 He taught at Berklee for a year after his graduation, then moved to Los Angeles where he found work as a bassist, copyist, teacher, arranger, and a ghost composer (for Las Vegas night-club acts, commercial jingles, and the likes).
 An emergency call from a friend landed Alf his first work for "Donny and Marie," and from there the doors started slowly opening up.
-Today, of course, Alf is the series composer for The Simpsons.
-Simpsons creator, Matt Groening refers to him as "our secret weapon" and, unquestionably, his contributions to the show are too numerous to mention.
-The show provides him the opportunity to score realistic drama, overblown comedy, gritty urban jazz, Broadway-worthy show tunes, and some of the most clever and loving parodies of cheap-o television news themes, 1970's action music, and feature film scores ever done.
-Alf delivers in spades, always bringing his trademark stylistic verve and technical precision.
-He has proved beyond a doubt that television scoring is not the vast wasteland it is often purported to be and that an intelligent composer can take even the most demanding shows and elevate them to new heights. |
+Alf's contributions to The Simpsons are too numerous to mention.
+The show provided him the opportunity to score realistic drama, overblown comedy, gritty urban jazz, Broadway-worthy show tunes, and some of the most clever & loving parodies of television news themes, 1970's action music, and feature film scores ever done.
+Alf has proved beyond a doubt that television scoring is not the vast wasteland it is often purported to be and that an intelligent composer can take even the most demanding shows and elevate them to new heights. |

-Date Of Birth (Location): February 15, 1954, Portland, Oregon, USA
+Date Of Birth & Location: February 15, 1954, Portland, Oregon, USA

 Simpsons Role: Creator, Writer, Executive Producer, Creative Consultant

-Filmography: [ Writer | Producer | Actor ]
+Filmography: [ Writer | Producer | Animation Department ]

 Groening, a native of Portland, Oregon, resides in Los Angeles. |

-Date Of Birth (Location): September 24, 1948, Branford, Ontario, Canada
+Date Of Birth & Location: September 24, 1948, Brantford, Ontario, Canada

 Voices He Did: Troy McClure, Lionel Hutz, Lyle Lanley, and Evan Conover